 The California Attorney General currently has the exclusive authority to enforce the CCPA.
 Any business thought to be in non-compliance must be given 30 days to cure any violations.
 After that period, violators can face injunctions and fines of up to $2,500 per violation or up to $7,500 per intentional violation.

-When the CPRA goes into effect on January 1, 2023, the newly created California Privacy Protection Agency (CPPA) will take over enforcement of the data privacy law.
+Starting in 2023, the newly created California Privacy Protection Agency (CPPA) is primarily responsible for enforcement of the data privacy law.
 This first-of-its-kind state agency is already fully funded and is expected to significantly increase CCPA enforcement actions.

 The CCPA does not create a private right of action for consumers to sue businesses over violations of their privacy rights.
 However, it does create a private for consumers in the event of a data breach.
 According to the CCPA, consumers can sue a business if their nonencrypted and nonredacted personal information is subject to unauthorized access due to the business's failure to implement and maintain reasonable security procedures.
 Plaintiffs can recover statutory damages of up to $750 per consumer per incident, or actual damages, whichever is greater.
 This provision is likely to give rise to a new type of class-action lawsuit.